 Additionally, as workers are diving into a child or family’s history, they’re finding information or topics in the case that either they didn’t know existed, didn’t expect to find, or need to inquire about further.
 Workers are using their board in Traverse to pin content to revisit later for further investigation.

-Watch the webinar to see Traverse in action and get a demo of how to apply these best practices to a real case.
+See Traverse in action or reach out to get a demo of how to apply these best practices to a real case.
 You can also see more quick tips we shared with Traverse customers to help them take advantage of their software as they first started transitioning to remote work.